SumoLogic/sumologic-documentation/docs/get-started/ai-machine-learning.md

 With [Automated playbooks](/docs/alerts/monitors/use-playbooks-with-monitors), you can set up a predefined set of actions and conditional statements that respond to an events like security incidents proactively by running an automated workflow without manual intervention.
 Configuration is easy - browse our 500+ existing playbooks in the Automation Service App Central, then choose and/or customize it.
 You can access playbooks when creating a monitor, viewing an alert, or directly from the Automation Service.

-### Apps
+### App integrations for AI platforms

-Sumo Logic offers integrations with various AI-driven platforms to analyze large volumes of data, including:
+Sumo Logic offers seamless integrations with various AI-driven platforms to enable comprehensive analysis of large data volumes.
+These integrations empower users to leverage advanced AI capabilities directly within Sumo Logic, including:

 * [Google Cloud Vertex AI](/docs/integrations/google/cloud-vertex-ai)
 * [OpenAI ChatGPT](/docs/platform-services/automation-service/app-central/integrations/openai-chatgpt)